elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 But at the end of the day it will simply expand to intersections.
 The important bit is that, at the semantic level, there is no need for additional constructs and representations.

-> Note: for the type-curious readers, set-theoretic types implement a limited form of bounded quantification a-la kernel fun.
+> Note: for the type-curious readers, set-theoretic types implement [a limited form of bounded quantification *à la* Kernel Fun](http://lucacardelli.name/Papers/OnUnderstanding.pdf).
 In a nutshell, it means we can only compare functions if they have the same bounds.
-For example, our type system cannot answer if `a -> a when a: integer() or boolean()` is a subtype of `a -> a when a: integer()`.
+For example, our type system states `a -> a when a: integer() or boolean()` is not a subtype of `a -> a when a: integer()`.

 We also get lower bounds for free.
 If intersections allow us to place an upper bound on a type variable, a union is equivalent to a lower bound as it specified the type variable will always be augmented by the union-ed type.
 For example, `a or atom()` says the result will always include atoms plus whatever else specified by `a` (which may be an atom, `atom()` itself, or a completely disjoint type such as `integer()`).